 We often use soothing techniques when babies are already fussing and crying.
 However, there is research that shows that using these soothing measures before your baby gets fussy helps prevent the fussiness from happening, or at the very least makes the crying less severe.
 This is the second principle of keeping babies calm; soothing can work preventively if the soothing activities are applied when the infant is not crying rather than just in response to crying.

 Lastly, remember that colic issues will not last forever.
-At around 12 weeks, most babies would have have outgrown this phase of development and the inconsolable crying and fussiness comes to an end.
-If you have a 3 week old fussy baby, we know that 12 weeks feels like an eternity.
-But please do know that the time will pass by, and that eventually your baby will stop crying.
-And of course, always consult your paediatrician if you are concerned or if your baby is fussing and crying because they are truly unwell or sick.
+At around 12 weeks, most babies would have outgrown this phase of development and the inconsolable crying and fussiness come to an end.
+If you have a 3-week old fussy baby, we know that 12 weeks feels like an eternity.
+But please do know that the time will pass by, and that eventually, your baby will stop crying.
+And of course, always consult your pediatrician if you are concerned or if your baby is fussing and crying because they are truly unwell or sick.

 You can do this, mama.
 We’re here to help.
 Please reach out to us at West End Mamas if you need any assistance at all.